purposebakery/MortalityDayFlutter/README.md

 ### Network
 - Easy http client
-- Dart has no reflection so no automatic deserializing
+- Dart has no reflection so no gson like stuff - rely on code generation via annoation processors

+### Firebase
+TODO?

+### Push notifications
+TODO?

 ### Storage
+- Sqlite but no fancy help as with greendao or room
+- Key Value storage
+- File storage
+- Realm DB support in dev by third party

 ### Native widgets
+Widget: TODO
+System access: TODO

 ### i18n
 - No automatic resource management as in Android world